telicent-oss/smart-caches-core/docs/cli/index.md

 called for you.

 By default, the health probe server runs on port `10101`.
 This can be configured by the user via the `--health-probe-port` option.
+Alternatively the `HEALTH_PROBES_PORT` environment variable may be used to set this.

 The user can also choose to disable health probes entirely via the `--no-health-probes` option.
+Alternatively the `ENABLE_HEALTH_PROBES` environment variable may be set to `true` or `false` as desired.

 There is also a corresponding `teardownHealthProbeServer()` method that should be used to terminate the server when you are done with it, again commands derived from `AbstractProjectorCommand` will call this automatically.
 Note that a